KSHB 41 reporter Olivia Acree covers portions of Johnson County, Kansas. Share your story idea with Olivia.

 Lindsay Hicks, CEO of Habitat for Humanity KC, hopes neighbors will understand the need for affordable housing options.

-"There is such a need for… housing at price points that don't start at $500,000, $600,000," Hicks said.
+"There is such a need for … housing at price points that don't start at $500,000, $600,000," Hicks said.

 City Manager Beccy Yocham addressed residents' concerns in an interview in January, stating that the majority of the acreage will remain untouched.

-"57 acres has always planned to be parks and wetlands and trail facilities, and that is completely unimpacted," Yocham said.
+"Fifty-seven acres has always planned to be parks and wetlands and trail facilities, and that is completely unimpacted," Yocham said.

-Since I first shared this story, neighbors have asked me follow up questions.
+Since I first shared this story, neighbors have asked me follow-up questions.
 One I often get is about traffic on Clare Road.

-I asked the city, and they said they conducted a traffic study as part of the proposal, which found that "the street network is capable of absorbing the additional vehicle trips."
+I asked the city, and they said they conducted a traffic study as part of the proposal, which found "the street network is capable of absorbing the additional vehicle trips."

-In the end, Burns says her clients want the city to follow its own laws and procedures.
+Still, Burns says her clients want the city to follow its own laws and procedures.

 "Follow its own laws, follow what it's passed, follow what they relied on," Burns said.